128technology/docs/docs/cli_reference.md

 #### Description

-_send command_ is only available within the PCLI of a SSR Conductor.
+_send command_ is only available within the PCLI of an SSR Conductor.

 ## `send command rollback`

-Rollback a SSR router to the previously installed version
+Rollback an SSR router to the previously installed version

 #### Usage